ironfox-oss/IronFox/docs/FAQ.md

 Unfortunately, certain streaming services *(such as the examples listed above)* arbitrarily prevent IronFox users *(as well as users of other privacy and security-focused projects)* from accessing content, by requiring EME for media playback. **When you encounter an issue due to this, please report this to the website's operator**!
 Please also [file an issue](https://codeberg.org/celenity/Phoenix/issues/new?template=.github%2fISSUE_TEMPLATE%2fweb-compat.yml), so that we can track/document impacted services.

 **At your own risk**, **at the cost of privacy and security**, you can re-enable support for EME with a **not supported**, **not recommended** hidden setting, by navigating to `Settings` -> `About` -> `About IronFox`, tapping the `IronFox` logo 7 times until you see a message stating `Debug menu enabled`, navigating to `Settings` -> `IronFox` -> `IronFox settings` -> `Secret settings`, and selecting the `Enable Encrypted Media Extensions (EME)` option.
 To play content, you will likely also need to enable the `Enable Widevine CDM` option from the same screen, which enables Google's Widevine Content Decryption Module *(CDM)*, provided by Android's [`MediaDrm` API](https://developer.android.com/reference/android/media/MediaDrm).

-## Why can't I connect to certain websites?

-By default, to improve security, IronFox [hard-fails](https://github.com/arkenfox/user.js/issues/1576) [OCSP](https://wikipedia.org/wiki/Online_Certificate_Status_Protocol) certificate revocation checks.
-Unfortunately, from time to time, OCSP servers can be down or inaccessible, which is most likely what's causing the connection issue you're experiencing.

-**At the cost of security**, you can disable hard-failing OCSP certificate revocation checks, by navigating to `Settings` -> `IronFox` -> `IronFox settings` -> `Security`, and selecting the option to `Hard-fail OCSP revocation checks`. **It is highly recommended to re-enable this option as soon as possible after visiting the impacted website(s)**. **Please also report this issue to the website's operator**!

-If you're still having connection issues, but can access the site from other browsers on your device, please [file an issue](https://gitlab.com/ironfox-oss/IronFox/-/issues) and let us know!

 ## Why are websites displayed in light mode?